dms-vep/dms-vep-pipeline-3/homepage/README.md

 http://localhost:5173/my_virus_dms/
 ```

-This link will look different depending on whether you're running [VitePress](https://vitepress.dev/) locally or on a remote server.
-Either way, if you click on the link it should bring you to a local 'development' version of the website.
-There will be more detail on this in the [development section](#developing-your-site) of this guide.
+The link will look different depending on whether you're running [VitePress](https://vitepress.dev/) locally or on a remote server.
+Either way, if you click on the link it should open a 'development' version of the website in your browser.
+Check out the [development section](#developing-your-site) for more details.
 But, for now, you know that everything is working as it should!

 ## Configuring the pipeline